parlaynu/hue-utilities/README.md

 ### Forwarding Logs to Remote System

-To configure the local system to forward `local0` events to the remote system, edit the configuration file `/etc/rsyslog.conf` and add the line below:
+To configure the local system to forward `local0` events to a remote system, edit the configuration file `/etc/rsyslog.conf` and add the line below, changing the `X.X.X.X` to the IP address of the remote system:

     local0.*  action(type="omfwd" target="X.X.X.X" port="514" protocol="udp"
                 action.resumeRetryCount="100"
                 queue.type="linkedList" queue.size="10000")

-Then update the '*.*' entry to not log any `local0` events to the default syslog file:
+Then update the default entry to not log any `local0` events to the default syslog file:

     *.*;auth,authpriv,local0.none   -/var/log/syslog